0xrushi/linkedin-scraper/README.md

 ## Drawbacks

-I'm not sure if linkedin woud allow doing such things, they might have obfuscated code like Facebook. i.e. fakebook's source code changes every time we open it.
+I'm not sure if linkedin woud allow doing such things, they might have obfuscated code like Facebook. i.e. Facebook's source code changes every time we open it.
 But I tried for 4-5 times, it didn't change for me yet.
 Unfortunately I don't have linkedin premium yet so currently I'm not able to parse it further.

 I have attached a rough draft of the code, I'm looking forward to work on this further.